-Each application for appointment and reappointment to the Staff must contain a request for the specific clinical privileges desired by the applicant.
-A request by a Staff appointee for a modification of privileges including but not limited to the use of approved new technologies or new techniques must be supported by documentation of training and experience supportive of the request.
+Each application for appointment and reappointment to the Medical/Adjunct Staff must contain a request for the specific clinical privileges desired by the applicant.
+A request for a modification of privileges including but not limited to the use of approved new technologies or new techniques must be supported by documentation of training and experience supportive of the request.